 THE RESOURCE PROTECTION PLANNING AREA is composed of lands with resource constraints or hazards that significantly limit their potential for future development, and lands not available for future development due to public ownership or private conservation easements.
-Despite the constraints, most of this land is part of a residential lot, albeit at extremely low densities.
-The intent of the Resource Protection Planning Area is to recognize the constraints and limitations that exist on a large portion of the land in Norwich.
-Little change in the use or development of these lands is anticipated and this plan discourages further disturbance or fragmentation of the remaining undeveloped portions of these lands through incremental, large-lot residential development.
-The high and medium priority forest blocks have been mapped and can form a basis for future decision-making.
+Despite the constraints, most of this land is part of a residential lot, albeit at extremely low densities. the intent of the Resource Protection Planning Area is to recognize the constraints and limitations that exist on a large portion of the land in norwich.
+Little change in the use or development of these lands is anticipated and this plan discourages further disturbance or fragmentation of the remaining undeveloped portions of these lands through incremental, large-lot residential development. the high and medium priority forest blocks have been mapped and can form a basis for future decision-making.
+(Suggest being more specific about what is desired for the Resource Protection Planning).